-Gasoline pricing – postponed to the April 15 meeting an amendment to the county’s fuel price sign ordinance that would require retailers to post the highest price a customer would be required to pay for each type of fuel available and to prominently indicate when a posted price is a discounted cash price.
+Gasoline pricing – postponed to an April 22 workshop the final public hearing on amendments to the county’s fuel price sign ordinance that would require retailers to post the highest price a customer would be required to pay for each type of fuel available and to prominently indicate when a posted price is a discounted cash price.

 Vehicles for hire – approved a series of amendments to the county’s vehicle-for-hire ordinance to incorporate a change in state law allowing counties to run Level 2 (fingerprint-based) criminal background checks on vehicle-for-hire drivers through the FBI’s national criminal database.
 A related amendment expands the definition of a criminal conviction to include a “withhold of adjudication.”